JakeRoggenbuck/RaspberryPiSmartHome/README.md

 ### Useing rpi smart system (frontend)
 #### Flags
--v	Show relay setup verbosely
+-v	Show relay setup verbosely<br>
--t	Toggle a relay using name
+-t	Toggle a relay using name<br>
--s	Set a relay to value using name
+-s	Set a relay to value using name<br>
--l	List all relays and their status
+-l	List all relays and their status<br>

 read manpage for more frontend info